parkershepherd/karma-speckle-reporter/README.md

-# karma-spec-reporter-2
+# karma-speckle-reporter

-Test reporter, that prints detailed results to console (similar to mocha's spec reporter).
+Simple Karma reporter module that allows for greater configuration options than other existing packages.

-Based on the `npm install karma-spec-reporter-2` which is based on the `npm install karma-spec-reporter` - but with few changes
+Based on `karma-spec-reporter-2` which is based on `karma-spec-reporter` which is based on mocha's spec reporter.

 # Installation